evemmiller/panmacmillan/README.md

               c)	Price Sync Template (for ebooks only)
           - Based on current assumptions editions have not been excluded from confirmation due to this data being missing but this can be updated if necessary.
     - isSecondFormat
-        - True if a paperback has been identified as being a second format, based on the existence of a first edition with the same work reference
+        - True if a paperback has been identified as being a second format, based on the existence of a first format with the same work reference
     - earliestConfirmationDate
         - The earliest date an edition can be confirmed assuming that it has not been excluded (see isExcluded)
         - For most editions this is a year prior to its publication dates
-        - For second edition paperbacks this is either a year prior to its publication date or 6 weeks after the earliest first edition is published, whichever is later.
+        - For second format paperbacks this is either a year prior to its publication date or 6 weeks after the earliest first format is published, whichever is later.
         - *note* currently there are some editions which have a confirmation date after the publication date due to the proximity of the first and second formats.
 A decision needs to be made whether exceptions should be made in these cases for an earier confirmation of the second format.
 See next steps below.

 ## Next Steps
-- determining first and second editions
+- determining first and second formats
-    - the data quality in the column 'binding' appeared to be the best for identifying Paperbacks, and therefore where paperbacks should be classified as second editions
+    - the data quality in the column 'binding' appeared to be the best for identifying Paperbacks, and therefore where paperbacks should be classified as second formats
     - there are a number of nulls in the 'binding' column, however upon reviewing the data these are primarily not related to physical books and so I felt comfortable excluding them in the identification of second formats as the primary concern was the affect of an early paperback release on sales of the hardbacks and trade paperbacks.
     - *issues identifying second formats*
          - There are 25 records where vistaformat is 'Paperback' but binding is null.
 This should be reviewed and updated if in error